paulmillr/chokidar/README.md

       twice per path - once with a single argument (the path), second time with two arguments (the path and the [`fs.Stats`](http://nodejs.org/api/fs.html#fs_class_fs_stats) object of that path).
-    * `options.persistent` (default: `false`).
+    * `options.persistent` (default: `true`).
 Indicates whether the process should continue to run as long as files are being watched.
+If set to `false` when using `fsevents` to watch, no more events will be emitted after `ready`, even if the process continues to run.
     * `options.ignorePermissionErrors` (default: `false`).
 Indicates
     whether to watch files that don't have read permissions.
     * `options.ignoreInitial` (default: `false`).
 Indicates whether chokidar should ignore the initial `add` events or not.
     * `options.interval` (default: `100`).
 Interval of file system polling.
     * `options.binaryInterval` (default: `300`).
 Interval of file system
     polling for binary files (see extensions in src/is-binary).
     * `options.useFsEvents` (default: `true` on OS X).
 Whether to use the `fsevents` watching interface if available.
-When `true` and `fsevents` is available, it supercedes the `usePolling` setting.
+When set to `true` and `fsevents` is available this supercedes the `usePolling` setting.
     * `options.usePolling` (default: `false` on Windows, `true` on Linux and OS X).
     Whether to use fs.watchFile (backed by polling), or fs.watch.
 If polling leads to high CPU utilization, consider setting this to `false`.
+Polling may be necessary to successfully watch files in certain situation, such as network mounted drives.

 `chokidar.watch()` produces an instance of `FSWatcher`.
 Methods of `FSWatcher`: